shubhabrataroy/Thinkful/README.md

 Thinkful
 ========
-Some solutions from Thinkful Data Sciece course.
+Some solutions from Thinkful Data Science course.